1973 Concorde eclipse flight: Legacy

 Though this event garnered wide and lasting media attention, solar researchers generally agree that the Concorde's flight has had limited scientific impact.
 Kevin Reardon of the National Solar Observatory said of the flight, "Strangely no significant results were ever published from the effort. [...]
 The overall science output was not as notable as the flight itself."
 Léna himself has admitted, "The five experiments all succeeded, but none of them revolutionized our understanding of the corona" and that "[the experiments] all played their role in the normal progression of scientific knowledge, but there were no extraordinary results."

 On 11 August 1999, three Concorde aircraft – one from France and two from the United Kingdom – carried out a similar feat carrying tourists instead of scientists.
 Passengers paid $2,400, but experienced only four or five minutes of totality, which was difficult to see because of the aircraft's small windows and the location of the Sun.
 A similar flight was planned for the 21 June 2001 solar eclipse, but was cancelled after the 2000 plane crash of Air France Flight 4590.
-Airborne eclipse chasing has been successfully attempted on other non-supersonic aircraft including a LATAM Airlines Boeing 787-9 Dreamliner (E-Flight 2019-MAX), and a 2024 Gulfstream V jet.
+Airborne eclipse chasing has been successfully attempted on other non-supersonic aircraft including a LATAM Airlines Boeing 787-9 Dreamliner (E-Flight 2019-MAX), and a 2024 Gulfstream V.

-The Concorde's 74 minutes of totality remains the longest-ever total eclipse observation.
+The Concorde's 74 minutes of totality remains the longest-ever total eclipse observation from the surface of the Earth.